Gray Catbird Images, Facts and Information:

 - Gray Catbirds prefer shrubby habitats, areas with low dense vines or vegetation at the edges of forests, thickets, hedgerows, marshes or riparian areas.

-- Gray Catbirds feed primarily on insects and spider, they also eat fruits, berries and seeds.
+- Gray Catbirds feed primarily on insects and spiders, they also eat fruits, berries and seeds.

 - Gray Catbirds lay 2 to 6 eggs which hatch in 12 to 13 days.
 The females incubate and they are monogamous.